Open-CSP/PageSync/README.md

 ## Special page usage
 By default the special page shows a list of all Wiki pages set for syncing.

+From the Special page you can also create, restore and delete ZIP backups.
+To be able to use **ZIP Backups**, make sure ZIPArchive is installed on your PHP setup.

+The special page also allows for you to do a **Semantic MediaWiki Query** to quickly add certain pages to WSPageSync.
+This feature only works if you have SemanticMediaWiki extension installed.

-Further actions can be found in the menu on the Special Page.
+The actions can be found in the menu on the Special Page.

 ## Maintenance script
 Options: